 Marriage and Family Counseling

-Family therapy is a type of counseling that helps Southlake family members improve communication and resolve conflicts.
+Family therapy is a type of counseling that helps family members improve communication and resolve conflicts.
 It may include all family members or just those able or willing to participate.
 Your specific treatment plan will depend on your family’s situation.
-Family therapy sessions can teach you skills to deepen family connections and get through stressful times, even after you’re done going to therapy sessions.
+Family therapy sessions can teach you skills to deepen family connections and get through stressful times, even after going to therapy sessions.

 Family counseling can help you improve troubled relationships with your spouse, children, or other family members.
-You may address specific issues such as marital or financial problems, conflict between parents and children, or the impact of substance abuse or a mental illness on the entire family.
+You may address specific issues such as marital or financial problems, a conflict between parents and children, or the impact of substance abuse or a mental illness on the entire family.

 Your family may pursue family therapy along with other types of mental health treatment, especially if one of you has a mental illness or addiction that also requires individual therapy or rehabilitation treatment.

-• Family therapy can help family members cope if a relative has schizophrenia — but the person who has schizophrenia should continue with his or her individualized treatment plan, which may include medications, one-on-one counseling or other treatment.
+• Family therapy can help family members cope if a relative has schizophrenia — but the person who has schizophrenia should continue with his or her individualized treatment plan, which may include medications, one-on-one counseling, or other treatment.